jdidion/OpenBioinformaticsWorkshops/development/README.md

     * Cheat sheets
     * Tutorials/guides
     * Exercises
+    * Scripts
 * Slides
 * Videos
 * Data sets
+* Results of running the exercises
 * Docker, AWS, or other images with required software

 # Text Documents